 How do I wash microfiber towels?

-Part of keeping microfiber in good condition includes consistent washing.
+While we recommend our single use microfiber wipes and towels, we do recommend using a lint free microfiber cloth when applying Eco-AG+ Antimicrobial Surface Protectant.
+As part of keeping any microfiber cloth in good condition, it includes consistent washing.
 Cleaning microfiber is especially important because it is so absorbent.
 The easiest way to clean your microfiber towels is to throw them in the washing machine.
 Wash them in warm or hot water, with mild detergent, on a delicate to normal setting.
 Avoid any harsh or softener detergents as they can cling to microfiber.
 Generally, you want to wash your microfiber products on their own so they do not absorb or cling to the fibers on your other pieces.

 You can tumble dry your microfiber towels; however, do so on low heat.
 Since microfiber is made with plastic fibers, high heat can end up melting the fibers, ruining your towels.
 You can air dry your towels as well — just ensure that there is good air circulation wherever you choose to dry them.